ConductAtlas Assessment

 Stripe processes payments for millions of businesses.
 For many, Stripe is their entire payment infrastructure.
-If Stripe freezes a merchant's funds, that merchant often cannot make payroll, pay suppliers, or continue operating.
+If Stripe restricts a merchant's funds, it can significantly affect the business's cash flow and operations.
 The authority to freeze those funds is written into Stripe's Terms of Service.

 ConductAtlas has archived and classified every provision in Stripe's Terms of Service and Privacy Policy.
 Here is what Stripe's agreements actually permit.

-The Fund Reserve and Payout Withholding provision gives Stripe authority to place a reserve on your account at any time and in their sole discretion.
+The Fund Reserve and Payout Withholding provision authorizes Stripe to place a reserve on your account at its discretion.
 A reserve withholds a percentage of your incoming funds, sometimes all of them, from being paid out to your bank account.
 The stated trigger is elevated risk: higher than anticipated rates of disputes, refunds, chargebacks, or business patterns Stripe considers concerning.

-The actual language gives Stripe broad discretion.
-The reserve can be imposed without advance notice.
-It can be increased without advance notice.
-It can be held for months after account closure.
-The determination of what constitutes elevated risk is made unilaterally.
+The agreement language gives Stripe broad discretion.
+The reserve can be imposed without advance notice, increased without advance notice, and held for months after account closure.
+The determination of what constitutes elevated risk is made at Stripe's discretion.
+However, payment processor conduct is subject to card network rules, state money transmitter regulations, and in some jurisdictions consumer protection statutes that may impose constraints on how reserves are applied.

 Settlement fund reserves can continue after you leave